Luke 3

 And the rough ways smooth;

-Comments Luke 3:5 Cited from Isaiah 40: 4.
+Cited from Isaiah 40: 4.
 This verse refers to the work of the Lord in people's hearts after they listen to the message of John.

-"And the crooked will become straight, and the rough ways smooth".
-In Isaiah 40:4b this part of verse is given as "the uneven ground shall become level, and the rough places a plain", having the same meaning.
-In Isaiah "uneven ground" is in the sense of crooked, not leveled, but up and down.
+“And the crooked will become straight, and the rough ways smooth.”
+In Isaiah 40:4b, this part of the verse is given as “the uneven ground shall become level, and the rough places a plain,” having the same meaning.
+In Isaiah, “uneven ground” means being crooked, not leveled, but up and down.
 In this place, it refers to the heart of the soul itself.
-When human's soul has no peace, it makes the path of communication with the Holy Spirit be interrupted.
-When the heart obeys the deep voice that is telling the meaning of John's message, the heart that receives the message will be filled with the understanding from the Holy Spirit.
+When a human’s soul has no peace, the path of communication with the Holy Spirit is interrupted.
+When the heart obeys the deep voice that is telling the meaning of John’s message, the heart that receives the message will be filled with the understanding from the Holy Spirit.

-[6] And all flesh will see the salvation of God.
+And all flesh will see the salvation of God .

 He said therefore to the multitudes that came out to be baptized by him, Offspring of vipers, who warned you to flee from the wrath to come?